unclebob/spacewar/README.md

  To replenish your antimatter, and weapons, you'll need to dock at a base.
  You do this by warping close and then using your impulse engines to approach the base as closely as you can.
 Put the ship on top of the base.
 Watch for the _DOCK_ button to show up in the Engine Control Panel.
-Hit that button and you'll be refueled and restocked.
+Hit that button to be refueled and restocked.

 ## Bases
- There are three kinds of bases.
-Antimatter factories, Dilithium factories, and Weapon factories.
+ There are four kinds of bases.
+Antimatter factories, Dilithium factories, Weapon factories, and _The Corbomite Factory_.
   * Antimatter factories manufacture antimatter using the power from nearby O, B, or A class stars (the big blue or white ones).
   * Dilithium factories harvest dilithium from the atmospheres of nearby K or M class stars.
   (the little red or orange ones.)
   * Weapon factories manufacture Kinetics and Torpedos.
 They require the elements found around the planets of F or G class stars (The medium sized yellow stars like our Sun).
+  * _Corbomite_ factories manufacture _Corbomite_.
+Only one can be built, and it must be built adjacent to _The Pulsar_.
+When supplied with a ready stream of antimatter and dilithium it will manufacture _Corbomite_.

   You can deploy a base by gradually approaching the appropriate kind of star.
 When you are in deployment range, the appropriate deploy button will appear in the Deploy panel.